ahmedshaaban/ChatSystemMQ/README.md

     - open two terminals and run the following
     - docker exec -it {container_id} bash
     - in one terminal run `ruby app/workers/chats_worker.rb`
-    - in other terminal run `app/workers/messages_worker.rb`
+    - in other terminal run `ruby app/workers/messages_worker.rb`

 ---------------------------------